Song to the Siren: Background

 "Song to the Siren" was written in 1967, but Buckley was dissatisfied with early recording attempts.
 The song was eventually released three years later on his album Starsailor.

-In 1968, Buckley first performed the song solo in its original folk style as a guest on the series finale of The Monkees.
-This performance contrasts with the lusher, reverb-filled version later recorded for Starsailor.
-On The Monkees, the song was performed in the key of E major, while the album version is in B-flat major.
-The studio version features heavy reverb on the electric guitar and high-pitched background vocals, whereas the earlier rendition was accompanied solely by Buckley’s twelve-string acoustic guitar.
+In 1968, Buckley first performed the song solo in its original folk style as a guest on the series finale of The Monkees, in the key of E Major, accompanied only by Buckley's twelve-string acoustic guitar.
+Later he recorded a lusher one for Starsailor in B-flat Major, featuring heavy use of a Leslie speaker and reverb and on the electric guitar and high-pitched background vocals.

 Additionally, the 1968 performance contained different lyrics.
 The line "I am puzzled as the oyster" in the final verse was changed to "I'm as puzzled as the newborn child" on the album.
 This alteration reportedly occurred after Buckley played the song for Judy Henske, wife of producer Jerry Yester, who laughed at the original line.

 Buckley and Beckett regarded this song as their greatest collaboration.
 Beckett later stated, "It's a perfect match of melody and lyrics.
 There was some kind of uncanny connection between us."

 The song's reference to the sirens luring sailors stems from Greek mythology.
-Its lyrical style reflects Larry Beckett's literary influences, contrasting with Buckley’s more personal songwriting approach.
+Its lyrical style reflects Larry Beckett's literary influences, contrasting with Buckley's more personal songwriting approach.

 Larry Beckett

 Beckett wrote the lyrics to "Song to the Siren" as part of his ongoing collaboration and friendship with Buckley during their high school years.
 Beckett has also worked alongside English musician, vocalist, and songwriter Stuart Anthony in various capacities.
 Their collaboration began in 2014 with the Lancaster-based band The Long Lost Band when Beckett started contributing lyrics to their work.
 "Song to the Siren" became part of this collaboration when Beckett visited the UK for two tour dates in 2015—in Liverpool and Lancaster.

 The live version of the song featured a spoken word segment by Beckett, in which he explained the origin of the lyrics, a narrative previously included in documentary footage about the author.
 A studio version was later recorded in 2016 to mirror the live performance, making this rendition particularly notable.
 Among the many cover versions of the song, this was the first time the lyricist himself appeared on the track.
 The Larry Beckett and The Long Lost Band version was released online on October 21, 2016.

 Additionally, the song was performed live by Stuart Anthony aboard the Odysseia, a replica of an ancient Greek ship, setting sail from Lefkada.
-This performance symbolized a spiritual "homecoming" for the song, as the surroundings are believed to represent Homer’s Ithaca.
+This performance symbolized a spiritual "homecoming" for the song, as the surroundings are believed to represent Homer's Ithaca.